 - Girlhood studies

-- Paper, ‘Working-class girls and youth social action: “hope labour”?’, Youth Action, Activism and Education: Continuities, Changes, and Possibilities, Canterbury Christ Church University, UK (March 2018) – abstract accepted
+- ‘Working-class girls and youth social action: “hope labour”?’, Youth action, activism and education: Continuities, changes, and possibilities, Canterbury Christ Church University (March 2018)

-- Paper, ‘Working-class girls and youth social action: access and inclusion’, presented at University of Melbourne’s Youth Research Centre PhD study circle, Australia (November 2017)
+- ‘Working-class girls and youth social action: access and inclusion’, presented at University of Melbourne’s Youth Research Centre PhD study circle, Melbourne (November 2017)

-- Co-organiser and co-chair, ‘Youth social action: What do we know about young people’s participation?’, VSSN day seminar, University of Birmingham, UK (November 2016).
+- Co-organiser and co-chair, ‘Youth social action: What do we know about young people’s participation?’, VSSN day seminar, University of Birmingham (November 2016).

-- Panel convenor and speaker, ‘Journey to 20: Growing the civic core’, Voluntary Sector and Volunteering Research Conference, Leeds Beckett University, UK (September 2015).
+- Panel convenor and speaker, ‘Journey to 20: Growing the civic core’, Voluntary Sector and Volunteering Research Conference, Leeds Beckett University (September 2015).